200 Hour, Foundations and Advanced Program Graduate

 Website: Yoga Major

-Since starting the Breathing Deeply Yoga Therapy Program, I have taken a deep dive into my pranayama and meditation practices which has led to more clarity about what is truly important in my life.
+Since starting the Breathing Deeply Yoga Therapy Program, I have taken a deep dive into my pranayama and meditation practices which have led to more clarity about what is truly important in my life.

 A yoga teacher who I love and deeply trust recommended Brandt’s training to me.
 Despite living close to Brandt, the convenience of having the program with most of the content online has been so helpful.

-The first course that I completed with Breathing Deeply was Radically Balanced Yogi, for my 200 hour certification.
+The first course that I completed with Breathing Deeply was Radically Balanced Yogi, for my 200-hour certification.
 This was an amazing experience of self-transformation!
 I had a very steady yoga practice before this, but the Radically Balanced Yogi course really focused my practice on all five Koshas.
 I realized that my yoga practice brought so much more depth and potential when I began to balance body, breath, conscious mind, intuitive mind, and heart.
 This led to a deep state of lasting balance.
 I still experience the normal ups and downs of life, but my center is stronger, more solid, and rooted in my daily practices as a result of having taken this course.

 Since starting the program, my teaching has shifted towards including practices in all five Koshas in every class and with most clients/as needed.
 Yoga class has shifted from a physical practice to one that balances the whole human system: body, mind, breath, and heart.

 The most valuable part of this program for me has been the live retreats and the opportunity to spend an extensive amount of time focusing on one subject.
-I’ve found that during this experience translates well to the online retreats also.
+I’ve found that this experience translates well to online retreats also.
 After each week-long retreat, I feel like I’ve made a huge leap in my learning and personal growth.
 The Q&As are like a mini-retreat and a chance to connect with Brandt, my fellow students, and the yoga therapy material.

 Upon enrolling, I knew this program would teach me so much and expected a lot of learning, and that is what I got!
 In addition, the depth with which Brandt covers each topic in the Advanced Yoga Therapy Program has greatly exceeded my expectations.